-Light detection and ranging
+Light detection and ranging (LiDAR)

-The data collected from the LiDAR sensor can be used to generate a Triangulated Irregular Network (TIN) which is then used to develop DTM datasets, topographic maps, and (bare earth) models.
+Rice Associates also provides airborne acquisition and processing services.
+This technology uses a high-resolution laser mounted on a helicopter or fixed-wing aircraft to scan ground features.
+The data collected from the LiDAR can be used to generate a Triangulated Irregular Network (TIN) which is used to develop data sets, topographic maps, and bare earth models.
 This technology offers one of the most accurate and cost-effective ways to capture elevation information.